lifepillar/vim-colortemplate/Readme.md

              myblack myblack myblack myblack myblack myblack myblack myblack
 ```

-If you want to get a flavor of how Colortemplate can be used in the real world,
+If you want to get a flavor of how Colortemplate is used in the real world,
 take a look at some color schemes created with it:
 [WWDC16](https://github.com/lifepillar/vim-wwdc16-theme) and
 [WWDC17](https://github.com/lifepillar/vim-wwdc17-theme) (simple), or